axelchalon/axelchalon.github.io/4-random/_posts/2024-05-23-memorize-stress-patterns-russian-nouns.md

 We want to have to memorize as little information as possible when learning words with the most common stress patterns.
 We want the most common stress patterns to be our "default" — to be what is assumed when we are not providing any extra information.

-The most common patterns being *a*, *b*, *c* and *d* (in the first picture) — that is, with the stress falling on the same place for all singular cases, and on the same place for all plural cases — we can decide that memorizing the singular nominative form and the plural nominative form, when no piece of information is added to what we are memorizing, means that all singular cases follow the same stress as the singular nominative, and all plural cases follow the same stress as the plural nominative
+The most common patterns being *a*, *b*, *c* and *d* (in the first picture) — that is, with the stress falling on the same place for all singular cases, and on the same place for all plural cases — we can decide that memorizing the nominative singular form and the nominative plural form, when no piece of information is added to what we are memorizing, means that all singular cases follow the same stress as the nominative singular, and all plural cases follow the same stress as the nominative plural

 In that case, we would for example memorize **`учи́тель,учителя́`** as the back of a flashcard reading "teacher".
 This would mean that all singular forms follow the same stress as the nominative singular (in this case, stem), and all plural forms follow the same stress as the nominative plural (in this case, ending).